 Here are 5 things you should know before selling a farm at an auction in Iowa, Nebraska and Missouri to achieve the maximum price for your farm.
 We make selling farms easy and we’d be glad to visit with you about selling your farm.

 1. Talk to the Auctioneer as soon as possible

-Just this last week I took a day to drive around the state of Iowa and update all the photos on my auction listings.
+Just this last week I took a day to drive around the state of Iowa and update all the photos on my auction listings and the next day I drove to my Nebraska farms.
 Most of what I had on there had been taken just shortly after the crop emerged, it was short, you could see the dirt but in just a short time the crop has progressed to where the soybeans are about to canopy and the corn is head height.
 It made sense to spend a day updating the marketing photos to ensure the best possible photos were on the website.
 July, August and September photos are always a great fit for auction marketing, there is a beautiful full crop, the leaves are green and the photos are just more pleasant.
 In the Fall, Winter and Spring farmland can be really featureless and we have to be more creative with photos to help them stand out.
 Getting your photos taken during the Summer will at the very least make your marketing materials more attractive to the eye and I always encourage sellers where possible to get signed up during this time period even if they do not intend to sell the farm until the next Winter.
 At least we can get the photos and start documenting the progression of the farm and have it available.
 In the absence of that if you do know you might consider just snapping a new good photos yourself to have to provide us.
 Its always best to take the photos with the sun to your back and be sure to get good wide shots that show the most impressive views of the farm.